-The "Avoid serving legacy JavaScript to modern browsers" Lighthouse audit checks if your website is serving legacy JavaScript to modern browsers.
+The "Legacy JavaScript" Lighthouse audit checks if your website is serving legacy JavaScript to modern browsers.
+Serving modern JavaScript instead can help your website load faster.

 - More bytes for your users to download